rafaelvargas/rafaelvargas.github.io/about.md

 permalink: /about/
 ---

 Hello there!!
 I'm _**Rafael Vargas**_, a undergraduate Computer Science student at [_UFRGS_](http://www.inf.ufrgs.br/site/).
-In this blog, I intend to write posts about many projects and stuffs I like to do.
+In this blog, I intend to write posts about many projects and stuff I like to do.
 It will be a space for sharing my personal experiences in Computer Science and in my life.

 ### Contact